 As a Florida CPA and tax advisor to businesses over the past 40 years, Mr. Payne is a uniquely qualified federal and state tax representative.
 His business expertise helps entrepreneurs avoid tax debt proactively.
-When a company has existing tax debt, he helps owners navigate the complex IRS settlement options.
+When a company has an existing tax debt, he helps owners navigate the complex IRS settlement options.

 Read Jim Payne’s Tax Debt Solutions Blog